 Recent case law has addressed the issue of management costs, and the rulings in those cases can be applied to construction.
 In essence, there are three golden rules to follow that will greatly increase your chances of recovering costs.

-1. Provide the evidence
+1. Present the evidence

-- What activities did they carry out?
+- What activities did they engage in?

-2. Use justifiable staff rates
+2. Make use of justifiable staff rates

 The standard rates in your claim should not be exaggerated.
 Azzurri Communications Ltd v International Telecommunications Equipment Ltd (t/a SOS Communications) EWPCC 17 highlighted the consequences of raising staff rates.
 Azzurri had to hire outside help to complete the tasks that Azzurri’s staff would have completed if the breach had not occurred.
 Azzurri claimed £88,807.84 in diversion costs, but was only awarded £24,550.91 because its own evidence showed that the cost of the external resource was only half of their charge-out rate.